weehan299/blog/source/_posts/createwebsite.md

 date: 2020-06-28 20:56:13
 tags:
 - webdev
+categories:
+- Project
-intro: "These are some steps you can take to create your own static website too"
+intro: "Here are some steps you can take to create your own static website too"
 comments: false
 ---
 ## Here was how I get started on creating my first static website!

-This was my first trial at creating a website.

-The I used Nginx to create a private server to host my static webpage on it.
+I used Nginx to create a private server to host my static webpage on it.
 For web framework, I decided on using hexo as I wanted to focus more on writing prose instead of code.
 Hexo's support of using markdown as a default way to create posts is very convenient for me.

 ### Installation process

 Installing hexos is quite easy if you are familiar with Nodejs.
 First, you can install the command line interface.

-I also downloaded hexo-server and hexo-browsersync for automatic browser reloading
+I downloaded hexo-server and hexo-browsersync which are tools for automatic browser reloading.

 ```bash
 $ npm install hexo-cli -g